hobbs131/Instagram_Clone/README.md

 # Instagram Clone

-This is a demo application showing a simple Instagram Clone with Realtime Functionality and Offline Support with Service Workers.
+Instagram Clone with Realtime Functionality and Offline Support with Service Workers.
 Made using React and GraphQL.

 ### Prerequisites
 - Git